Image De-raining Using a Conditional Generative Adversarial Network: Experiments and Results

-In the first set of experiments, we compare quantitative and qualitative performance of different methods on the test images from the synthetic dataset.
-As the ground truth is available for the these test images, we can calculate the quantitative measures such as PSNR, SSIM, UQI and VIF.
-Results are shown in Table~\ref{ta:quantitive}.
-It can be clearly observed that the proposed ID-CGAN method is able to achieve superior quantitative performance using all the measures.
+In the first set of experiments, we evaluate the proposed method and compare its quantitative and qualitative performance against several state-of-the-art approaches on test images from the synthetic dataset.
+As the ground truth is available for the these test images, we calculate the quantitative measures such as PSNR, SSIM, UQI and VIF.
+Table~\ref{ta:quantitive} shows the comparison of results based on these metrics.
+This table clear demonstrates that the proposed ID-CGAN method is able to achieve superior quantitative performance as compared to the recent methods in terms of all the metrics stated earlier.

-To visually demonstrate the improvements obtained by the proposed method on the synthetic dataset, results on two difficult sample images are presented in Figure~\ref{syn_rainy}.
-Note that we selectively sample difficult images to show that our method performs well in difficult conditions also.
-While SPM \cite{automatic_rain} is able to remove the rain-streaks, it produces blurred results which are not visually appealing.
+Fig.~\ref{syn_rainy} illustrates the qualitative improvements on two sample images from the synthetic dataset, achieved due to the use of the proposed method.
+Note that we selectively sample difficult images to show that our method performs well in difficult conditions.
+While PRM \cite{derain_lowrank} is able to remove the rain-streaks, it produces blurred results which are not visually appealing.
 The other compared methods are able to either reduce the intensity of rain or remove the streaks in parts, however, they fail to completely remove the rain-streaks.
 In contrast to the other methods, the proposed method is able to successfully remove majority of the rain streaks while maintaining the details of the de-rained images.
-Surprisingly, in addition to the removal of rain streaks, the proposed method is also able to de-haze the image simultaneously.
-Unlike previous methods \cite{rain_2016_gmm,rain_haze_joint} that use additional post-processing or special cascading structure to remove rain and haze together, the proposed method is able automatically de-rain and de-haze simultaneously within one framework.

-\subsubsection{Evaluation on real rainy images}
+\subsubsection{Evaluation on Real Rainy Images}